zeljkot/presentations/kotlin/PITCHME.md

 * Three and a half projects
 * Occasional problems with plugins
 * Converted frontend developers
+* Java is closing the gap
+* Kotlin guides you to better style

+Note:
+Java
+Java 8 on Android
+-parameters Java 8
+Stream functions Java 9
+JEP 286 (var) 10

+Kotlin
+Extension and inline functions
+Operator overloading
 ---
 # What Can You Do Now?